BUNION DR

 Elevating your foot can help reduce swelling and improve blood flow to the area, which can speed up the healing process.
 When sitting or lying down, keep your foot elevated above your heart as much as possible.

-Use Ice and Heat Therapy
+Use Ice And Heat Therapy

 Ice and heat therapy can help relieve pain and reduce inflammation after foot surgery.
 Apply ice packs to the affected area for 20 minutes at a time, several times a day, for the first few days after surgery.
 After that, you can switch to heat therapy to help improve circulation and promote healing.
 (See Also: Best Ice Pack for Bunion Surgery)

-Get Plenty of Rest
+Get Plenty Of Rest

 Rest is essential for a speedy recovery from foot surgery.
 Make sure you get plenty of rest and avoid putting too much weight on your foot.
 Use crutches or a walker as directed by your doctor, and take frequent breaks throughout the day to elevate your foot and avoid overexertion.